-Dead by Dawn (1998) from Johnny Web (Uncle Scoopy)
+Dead by Dawn (1998) from Johnny Web (Uncle Scoopy; Greg Wroblewski)

 Alan Pakula was a serious-minded Yale graduate who migrated westward toward California-style showbiz, and first made his mark in the movies as a producer.
-He must have been pretty damned good at it, because his credits include To Kill a Mockingbird.
+He must have been pretty damned good at it, because his credits in that role include To Kill a Mockingbird.
 After he did that for a decade or so, the studio system started to crumble in the late sixties and early seventies, so Pakula started directing his own films.
 He was a top-notch filmmaker in the 70s and 80s, having directed such acknowledged triumphs as Sophie's Choice and All the President's Men, and other noteworthy films which were characterized by their intelligence and their compassionate liberalism.
 After All The President's Men, his career took a downturn, and by the 1990s he was directing thrillers, some pretty good (1990's Presumed Innocent, starring Harrison Ford), some not so good at all (1986's Dream Lover, starring Kristy McNichol).

 If you are an intelligent and patient person, you are probably wondering why I am discussing one of Hollywood's most beloved A-list icons in an article that is supposed to be about a lame softcore sex movie made a year after Pakula's death.